 Disrupt the function of chrodotonal stretch receptor organs, which are critical for the senses of hearing, gravity, balance, acceleration, proprioception and kinesthesia.
 This disrupts feeding and other behaviors in target insects.
 In contrast to Group 9, Group 29 insecticides do not bind to the Nan-lav TRPV channel complex.

 Modes of action are colour-coded according to the physiological functions affected.
 This informs the symptomology, speed of action and other properties of the actives therein and not for any resistance management purpose.
-Rotations for resistance management should be based only on the numbered mode of action groups.
+Base rotations for resistance management on the mode of action number only.